chengyuanmao819/LOL-analysis/README.md

 This type of distribution pattern could arise in various contexts, such as wealth or resource ownership, where a majority of cases cluster around a moderate level, but there are also some cases with significantly more or less of the measured quantity.

-And an overlapping graph for the total gold distribution by the first turret status.
+And an overlapping graph for the total gold distribution by the first turret status:

 <iframe
   src="assets/total_gold_overlap.html"